TonyvTomy/Caller-ID/README.md

 # Caller ID
- This is a sample project to showcase an incoming caller ID like Truecaller
+ This is a sample project to showcase an incoming caller ID like Truecaller.

+ This has the lastest implemetaion of Service (with a targetSdkVersion 30)

-If you face any issue on particular device??
+If you face issue on any particular device??

 Checkout the link below...
 https://dontkillmyapp.com/